 The reading and writing curriculum encompasses a comprehensive literacy approach to instruction.
 The Virginia English Standards of Learning objectives are taught and reinforced using reading and writing researched-based instructional strategies.
-The reading and writing curriculum is aligned to the Virginia State Standards of Learning.
-Daily instruction encompasses four literacy strands: Communication and Multimodal Literacies, Reading, Writing, and Research.
-Students will participate in oral discussions to develop language and expand communication skills.
+The reading and writing curriculum is aligned to the Virginia State Standards of Learning.-Students will participate in oral discussions to develop language and expand communication skills.
 Elementary classroom instruction will immerse students in text-rich environments that will provide explicit instruction to develop phonological awareness, phonemic awareness, vocabulary, and comprehension.
 Secondary students will evaluate, analyze, develop, and produce multimodal presentations while incorporating effective communication skills.
 Students will explore the study of word origins to expand vocabulary development.
 The use of fiction and nonfiction text will allow all students to develop comprehension strategies to access grade level text to gain information or read a text for enjoyment.

 The mathematics curriculum is aligned with the Virginia Mathematics Standards of Learning.
 Emphasis is placed on the mathematics process goals which include mathematical problem solving, mathematical communication, mathematical reasoning, mathematical connections and mathematical representations.
-The focus of K-8 mathematics is building conceptual understanding while developing computational fluency.
-Strands include Number and Number Sense, Computation and Estimation, Measurement and Geometry and Probability, Statistics, Patterns, Functions and Algebra.
 High school mathematics courses offer opportunities to build on conceptual understanding and explore advanced mathematics concepts.